levp/wrapper-webpack-plugin/README.md

 #### Webpack compatibility

-Newest version works only with webpack 4.\
+Version 2 of this plugin only works with webpack >=4.\
-For webpack 3, 2, or 1 use [version 1](https://github.com/levp/wrapper-webpack-plugin/tree/v1) of the plugin with `npm i -D wrapper-webpack-plugin@1`
+For webpack <4 use [version 1](https://github.com/levp/wrapper-webpack-plugin/tree/v1) of the plugin with `npm i -D wrapper-webpack-plugin@1`

 ## Usage